 Saliva is an important part of oral health.
 If your mouth doesn't have the proper saliva levels, it can affect your dental health and overall health.

-Saliva is actually an important part of the body’s defense against bacteria and other organisms that can cause disease.
+Saliva is actually an important part of the body's defence against bacteria and other organisms that can cause disease.
 Your saliva naturally has antibodies that help get rid of disease-causing organisms, from the flu to HIV.
 It also helps prevent the growth of damaging fungus that otherwise leads to oral thrush.

-The enzymes in saliva can destroy bacteria before it can travel to other parts of your body and cause damage.
-If your mouth isn’t producing enough saliva, you might start to encounter many health problems.
+The enzymes in saliva can destroy bacteria before they can travel to other parts of your body and cause damage.
+If your mouth isn't producing enough saliva, you might start to encounter many health problems.

 7. Chewing Gum Is Good for You

-To increase the flow of your much-needed saliva, a sugar-free gum can help.
+To increase the flow of your much-needed saliva, sugar-free gum can help.
 Chew it after you eat to help spark saliva production to get rid of the bacteria in your mouth.